alealegg/CS4641/index.md

 ![Kmeans plot](https://user-images.githubusercontent.com/74310974/128102697-7046c8b1-056f-4860-bfac-47304ba74029.JPG)

 In the above image, the orange segment of the visual is clearly more densely populated with data.
 Since our current cleaned data is mainly made up of cancerous scans, it is possible that the model may have had a slight bias during clustering analysis.
-The ground truth is represented by the color of the points where white points are images with tumors and black points are healthy images.
-It is clear that the healthy images are clustered poorly.
 To improve the overall clustering, we should incorporate a greater volume of "healthy" images in our cleaned data.
 Doing so may improve the model's performance and allow us to see the two clusters more definitively.
 Currently 615 of the 1599 "cleaned" images (38%) are of non-cancerous (healthy) scans.

 ### Clustering with DBSCAN
 We also performed a preliminary application of the DBSCAN algorithm to see if we could gain more insight on our results.